living will versus last will living will versus last will

 A living will focuses on healthcare decisions.
 It provides instructions for medical care when someone is incapacitated and can’t communicate their preferences.
 Key elements include treatment options, end-of-life care, organ donation, and pain management directives.

-A last will deals with asset distribution.
+The last will deal with asset distribution.
 It outlines how an individual’s property gets allocated after their death.
 Crucial elements include appointing an executor, distributing assets, naming guardians for minor children, and including a residue clause for remaining assets.

 Timing and Implementation